yandex-cloud/docs/en/functions/concepts/trigger/index.md

 ---
-title: "Trigger.
+title: "Triggers.
 Overview"
-description: "Trigger — a condition, when executed, a certain function is automatically launched.
-Triggers allow you to automate work with other Yandex Cloud services, for example — Yandex Object Storage, Yandex Message Queue and Yandex IoT Core."
+description: "Triggers are criteria that automatically launch a function when met.
+Triggers enable you to automate work with other {{ yandex-cloud }} services, such as Yandex Object Storage, Yandex Message Queue, and Yandex IoT Core."
 ---

 # Triggers in {{ sf-name }}.
 Overview